Phase-Dependence of Resonant and Antiresonant Two-Photon Excitations

-where $\omega_{fg}$, $\omega_{ng}$ are transition frequencies connecting the final and the ground state, and an intermediate state and the ground state, respectively. $\mu_{ng}$ and $\mu_{fn}$ are the transition dipole moments between the ground and the intermediate state and between the intermediate and final state, and $E_{XUV}(\omega)$ and $E_{NIR}(\omega)$ are the XUV and NIR spectral amplitude, respectively~\footnote{To simplify the following discussion it is assumed that the electric fields are transform limited, i.e. they can be described as real and positive.}. \textrm{PV} denotes the Cauchy Principle Value integral.
+where $\omega_{ng}$, $\omega_{fg}$ are transition frequencies connecting the ground and an intermediate state, and the ground and the final state, respectively. $\mu_{ng}$ and $\mu_{fn}$ are the transition dipole moments between these states, and $E_{XUV}(\omega)$ and $E_{NIR}(\omega)$ are the XUV and NIR spectral amplitudes, respectively.
+PV denotes the Cauchy Principle Value integral.
+For the derivation of this expression from time-dependent perturbation theory~\cite{boyd-2013} see SM.
 In this expression, the first term describes resonant XUV absorption from the ground to an intermediate state ($g \to n$), utilizing a photon with frequency $\omega_{ng}$, followed by an NIR-induced transition to the final state ($n\to f$), by means of absorption of a photon with a frequency $\omega_{fg}-\omega_{ng}$.
 The second term, containing the Cauchy Principal Value integral, describes a near-resonant transition utilizing all combinations of XUV and NIR photons whose energy adds up to the energy difference between the ground and final state.
-An important difference between the two terms is the fact that the first term describing the resonant amplitude is real, whereas the term describing the near-resonant amplitude is imaginary.
-This phase difference suggests the possibility of an interferometric experiment to investigate the relative importance of these different multi-photon absorption pathways.
+An important difference between the two terms is the fact that the first term describing the resonant amplitude is real, whereas the term describing the near-resonant amplitude is imaginary, leading to a difference in phase of the (complex) transition amplitude depending on the frequency-dependent weight of the two terms.
+If the XUV frequency is tuned to an intermediate state resonance, the first term (real) in Eq.~\eqref{eq:snd_order} is dominant and the phase of the transition amplitude $\arg\left[a^\textrm{(near)res}_{g\to f}\right]=\pi$.
+In contrast, above and below the resonance the second term (imaginary) in Eq.~\eqref{eq:snd_order} is dominant, which is positive when $\omega<\omega_{ng}$ and negative when $\omega>\omega_{ng}$.
+It follows that the phase of $a^\textrm{(near)res}_{g\to f}$ behaves as: